Toolstation/seo_sdk_php/README.md

-# Bazaarvoice SEO SDK for PHP
+# Bazaarvoice SEO SDK for PHP by Alltricks

+**It's a simple upgrade for using PSR and composer autoload**

 This repository contains the codebase for the Bazaarvoice SEO SDK for PHP.
 Find out more about Bazaarvoice SEO at [Bazaarvoice Knowledge][1].